mikesol/wagsi/README.md

 1. From the terminal on the bottom of the screen, run `npm install`.
 1. On the left panel, click the **Extensions** icon (the four boxes), search for **PureScript Language Support**, and install it.
 Do _not_ install PureScript IDE.
 If you do, it's no biggie - just uninstall it.
 We'll be installing a custom one in the next step.
 1. Run `npm run gitpod` to install PureScript IDE.
+1. Press `Ctrl+Shift+P` and look for the command **PureScript: Restart/Reconnect purs IDE server**.
+Select this.
+You can monitor the output of the purescript ide server by clicking on the output tab.
+Eventually, yellow (or red) squigglies should show up in your source files.
 1. Run `npm start` to start the webpage.
 1. You'll see a pop-up asking to open a port and to open the page in your browser.
 Click on both.
 This will open a new page for your audio session.
 1. On the new page, click **Start audio**.